reihanboo/old-reihanboo.github.io/docs/sysadmin/debian/installation.md

-# VirtualBox Installation
+---
+title: Installation Using VirtualBox
+---

 VMWare kinda sucks for normal installations like this one...
 Just give me a virtual machine I can run in a click!

 ## Virtual Machine Setup

 1. Download the Debian 11 ISO file from the official Debian website.
    - https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.7.0-amd64-netinst.iso
 2. Open VirtualBox and create a new virtual machine.
 3. Click "New".
 4. The virtual machine setup rules are as follows:
    - Name: Debian 11
    - ISO Image: Linux Debian 11
 5. Check "Skip Unattended Installation".
 6. Click "Next".
 7. Set the virtual machine settings as follows:
    - Memory: 2 GB
    - Processors: 2 CPUS
    - Hard disk: 20 GB
 8. Click "Finish".

 ## Network Setup on the Virtual Machines

 1. Click "Settings" at the top right of the virtual machine.
 2. On the left side menu, click "Network".
 3. Then, click the "Adapter 2" tab.